FAR-Lab/Interactive-Lab-Hub/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.
 **Describe your setting, players, activity and goals here.**

+--

 The setting of the scene is a hip club in NYC.
 There is a long line to get into the club but since it is a club in the States, the legal age to be able to get into the club is 21 years old and above.
 There are three players in this scene: one bouncer, one adult who is 24 years old, and one high school student who is 17 years old.
 The bouncer is scanning each person’s ID card who is waiting in line to see if they are 21 years old or above.
 If the ID card is fake or has a birth year that is less than 21 years old, the scanner will shine red and the bouncer will deny the person of entry.
 If the ID card is real and has a birth year that is greater than 21 years old, the scanner will shine green and will let the person into the club.
 The bouncer’s main goal is to make sure that they let people who are 21 years old and above into the club and do not allow people in who are less than 21 years old.
-Ahaan’s goal is to get into the club even though he has a fake ID.
-Nicole has the same goal of getting into the club and has a real ID that is greater than 21 years old.
+Shreya’s goal is to get into the club even though he has a fake ID.
+Bharat has the same goal of getting into the club and has a real ID that is greater than 21 years old.

+--

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.
 **Include a picture of your storyboard here**